carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 {: .bash}

 > ## Very important to know your database! `.callout`
-> The database you use will determine the result you getfor your data.
+> The database you use will determine the result you get for your data.
 > Imagine you are searching for a lineage that was recently discovered and it is not part of the available databases.
 Would you find it?
 {: .callout}